rosemary | insimoneskitchen.com

 • Juice the limes and add the juice together with the sugar and water into a small saucepan.
 Bring to the boil.

-• add the spices into the boiling mix (split the vanilla bean first) and cook for 30 minutes with the lid on first.
+• Add the spices and vanilla bean into the boiling mix (split the vanilla bean first) and cook for 30 minutes with the lid on first.

 • After half an hour take of the lid and let it reduce until it becomes syrupy.